The community at La Ferme

 My name is Anne Couprit.
 After a first experience in the field of disability in India with the Missionaries of Charity, I discovered L’Arche.
-I spent two years in a L’Arche house in the Grenoble community and I have just joined the community at La Ferme since the start of 2022.
-Here, I am part of the hospitality team.
+I spent two years in a L’Arche house in the Grenoble community, and then joined the community at La Ferme at the beginning of 2022.
+Here, I am responsible of the hospitality team.
 I love music, prayer and nature.

 My name is Fabienne Dalbet.
 I came to L’Arche in Trosly in 1975, where I discovered the daily life of the houses, work life in the Poterie workshop and also the life of the community.
 I then went to live in L’Arche in Palestine (1987-1990) and later in Honduras (1993), before joining La Ferme.
 Now retired, I continue to contribute to community life: I like singing and playing the guitar.
 I also love nature – especially the mountains.

 My name is Marie-Li Rouchette.
 I have been a member of La Ferme since 1976, and of L’Arche since 1968.
 As a retired member of La Ferme, I enjoy reading, supporting people with disabilities, and keeping in touch with what is happening in the world.